ncbi/vadr/documentation/build.md

 1. Run `v-build.pl` multiple (`N>1`) times for different accessions.
 2. Concatenate all resulting `N` `.vadr.minfo` files into a single file, call it `my.vadr.minfo`, for example.
-3. Concatenate all resultsing `N` `.vadr.cm` files into a single file, call it `my.vadr.cm`, for example.
+3. Concatenate all resulting `N` `.vadr.cm` files into a single file, call it `my.vadr.cm`, for example.
-4. Run `cmpress` on the file created in step 3 like this:
+4. Run `cmpress` on the `my.vadr.cm` file created in step 3 like this:
 ```
 $VADRINFERNALDIR/cmpress my.vadr.cm
 ```